 It stands to reason, then, that chief marketers are in the pole position to champion the importance of a holistic, end-to-end customer experience companywide.

 “Companies today need to put the customer at the center of not just storytelling, but also in the products that the organization builds and each of the touch points with the customer,” said Microsoft CMO Chris Capossela.
 “This includes everything from the marketing touch points to sales, support, product, and more.
 I think marketing has become a louder voice in that customer obsession and is working to ensure that organizations are thinking about those touch points holistically.”

 CMOs can bring their customer knowledge to the table, help map the entire end-to-end journey, and bring in their counterparts across the business to help turn that journey into a seamless, frictionless, customer experience, said Christopher Ross, VP, analyst, at Gartner.

-“Companies need to know who their customers are, how they move through their experience, what the emotional dynamics are, and what information is required to help them be successful,” he told CMO by Adobe.
+“Companies need to know who their customers are, how they move through their experience, what the emotional dynamics are, and what information is required to help them be successful,” he told CMO.com.